carlton355/DclLowLatency/README.md

 An early initial survey of SDK users revealed the following requirements.

+**Utility** The component should deliver Ultra Low Latency video and audio in a manner expected by a typical SDK user.

 **Usability:** The component interfaces should be easy to configure for the Scene Builders.
 Consider also, users will span from small hobby scenes to large scale events streaming from high grade commercial services.

 **Performance:** A stream should not overly impact performance of scene rendering.
 Furthermore, all streams being rendered in adjacent land plots must not overly impact performance.